 I want to use this positive change in my life as a source of inspiration for my crochet designs.
 Many of my upcoming patterns will be special designs inspired by my extended family who all have made a huge impact on me.

 Some patterns of this series are ready to be published (expect them soon!), some are still in progress and some are only concepts/ideas which I still have to work on coming months.
 I’m excited to share our unique stories with you through crochet and can’t wait to show the designs we (mom and I) have worked on!

-Edit: the first four patterns in this series are available!
+Edit: the first seven patterns in this series are available!

 Yep, that’s right, that’s me!
 I actually never really share pictures of myself here on Instagram.
 Mainly to avoid rude comments or questions.
 I have learnt that the internet can be a mean place when you have a different appearance.
 And the more followers I got on Instagram, the scarier it became. • I was born with an unknown malignant tumor in my face.
 Doctors never knew what I had exactly and said I was the only one so far they knew of.
 One year ago (2017) I did a second opinion and got diagnosed with an ultra rare condition.
 I started searching on Google and found a few other people with the same condition who look just like me.
 I see them as my new ‘extended family’.
 I wrote a blog post with more info, you can find the link in my bio.

 • It took me three years to find the courage to post a picture and talk about my tumor here on Insta.
 I want to thank you all for helping me getting here.
 Thank you for following me and always leaving such nice comments.
 Thank you dear (crochet) friends who I’ve met the last 12 months for encouraging me.
 Thank you amazing crochet community for always being so kind and supportive.
 Words cannot describe how much you mean to me! <3